OUR, BEN, and SHA.

 Imagine an Indian company, "Tech Solutions Pvt.
 Ltd.," needs to send $10,000 to a supplier, "Tech Gear Inc.," in the United States:

-• Tech Solutions Pvt.
+- Tech Solutions Pvt.
 Ltd. pays their bank a fee of ₹2,500 for processing the transfer.
+This fee is covered by the sender.

-• Tech Gear Inc.’s bank charges a fee of $50 for receiving the funds.
+- Tech Gear Inc.’s bank charges a fee of $50 for receiving the funds.
+This fee is deducted directly from the transferred amount.

 The views expressed in the blogs on this page are solely the opinions of the authors and do not constitute expert advice.
 While we strive to provide accurate and up-to-date information, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information, products, services, or related graphics contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.
 We disclaim any liability for any loss or damage including without limitation, indirect or consequential loss or damage, or any loss or damage whatsoever arising from loss of data or profits arising out of, or in connection with, the use of this website.